What is Lithosphere?

 This includes the crust and the uppermost mantle, which constitute the hard and rigid outer layer of the Earth.
 The uppermost part of the lithosphere that chemically reacts to the atmosphere, hydrosphere, and biosphere through the soil-forming process is called the pedosphere.

 The earth’s crust is not a homogeneous substance; it has different layers of rocks including sedimentary rocks on top, granitic and metamorphic rocks in the middle, and basaltic rocks on the bottom.

 The earth’s crust also consists of several large dynamic tectonic plates.
-These tectonic plates moves slowly but continuously at an average rate of around 10 cm.
+These tectonic plates move slowly but continuously at an average rate of around 10 cm.
 Considering this, there was no Atlantic Ocean, and North America and Europe together were one continent 180 million years ago.
-The Atlantic Ocean came into being because of the drafting apart of the Eurasian and North America plates.
+The Atlantic Ocean came into being because of the drifting apart from the Eurasian and North America plates.

 Types of Lithosphere

 - Oceanic: Which is associated with oceanic crust and exists in the ocean basins.

 - Continental: This is associated with continental crust.

 Stay tuned with BYJU’S for more such interesting articles.
 Also, register to “BYJU’S – The Learning App” for loads of interactive, engaging Physics-related videos and an unlimited academic assist.